INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 The most important part is to **NEVER reuse the nonce** on another block
 	*that's why we are doing this trivial incrementation on each block, we ensure each block nonce is unique*

+> [!info]- Optional - GCM
-There is, however, a more modern version of this operation called Galois/Count Mode (GCM)—used by AES—which relies on the same principle, but applies a Galois Message Authentication Code (GMAC) that ensures nothing has been altered (similar to a hash).
+> There is, however, a more modern version of this operation called Galois/Count Mode (GCM)—used by AES—which relies on the same principle, but applies a Galois Message Authentication Code (GMAC) that ensures nothing has been altered (similar to a hash).

 ****